NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 1. **Product Differentiation:**

-    Product differentiation refers to the process by which firms make their products distinct from those of their competitors in the eyes of consumers.
+    Product differentiation refers to the process by which <mark style="background: #FF5582A6;">firms make their products distinct from those of their competitors</mark> in the eyes of consumers.

 2. **Advertising:**